Kmohamedalie/pong/README.md

 # pong🏓
 The following pong game was built 3years ago (sept 2021) as part of my early journey in learning python programming the fun way.
+The credit must be given to youtube, since this game was totally developed based on youtube learning.

 ### Key-board control:
 Player 1: W = up, S = down <br>